On a generalised form of subjective probability: Strength of a distribution function

-where $M \in \mathcal{M}$ denotes `over all reasoning processes in the set $\mathcal{M}$'.
-Clearly in the special case considered in Section~\ref{sec4}, the sets $\mathcal{M}_F$ and $\mathcal{M}_G$ each contain only one reasoning process, which is the method of direct evaluation.
-More generally though we are faced with the problem that Definition~7 may depend on the choices that are made for the sets $\mathcal{M}_F$ and $\mathcal{M}_G$.
-In many cases, this problem can be largely avoided by choosing the sets $\mathcal{M}_F$ and $\mathcal{M}_G$ to be large enough so that they contain all methods of reasoning that are relevant to measuring the similarities concerned.
+It is natural to regard Definitions~5 and~6 of external strength as corresponding to special cases of this definition in which the variables $X$ and $Y$ are either both continuous or both discrete, and in which the sets $\mathcal{M}_F$ and $\mathcal{M}_G$ each contain only one reasoning process, which is the method of direct evaluation.
+More generally, though, we are faced with the problem that the definition of external strength just presented may depend on the choices that are made for the sets $\mathcal{M}_F$ and $\mathcal{M}_G$.
+In many cases, this problem can be avoided to a great extent by choosing the sets $\mathcal{M}_F$ and $\mathcal{M}_G$ to be large enough so that they arguably contain all methods of reasoning that are relevant to evaluating the similarities concerned.
 However, as will be illustrated in Section~\ref{sec7}, this may be difficult to achieve if there are one or more potentially relevant methods of reasoning that are not well understood.

 Observe that when distribution functions are derived by formal systems of reasoning rather than by a direct method of evaluation, the problem also arises that the distribution function for any given random variable may itself depend on which system of reasoning is used to derive it.
 Due to this possibility, the following definition is required.